Tekdirfan/Matching-Algorithms/README.md

 - Student-optimal: When students propose, it produces the best stable matching for students.
 - Favors truthful revelation of preferences over strategic behavior.
 - Not necessarily Pareto efficient among students (though it is Pareto efficient among stable matchings)

+## Parameters

+- `schools` : dict
+  - A dictionary where keys are school names and values are dictionaries containing:
+    - `'preferences'` : list
+      - List of student names in order of preference
+    - `'quota'` : int
+      - Integer representing the school's capacity

+- `students` : dict
+  - A dictionary where keys are student names and values are lists of school names in order of preference

+- `student_proposing` : bool, optional
+  - If True, students propose to schools.
+If False, schools propose to students.
+  - Default is True.

+## Returns

+- dict
+  - A dictionary representing the matching, where keys are school names and values are lists of assigned students

 ## Usage
 ```python